chef/chef-web-docs/chef_master/source/config_rb_server_optional_settings.rst

 This configuration file has the following settings for ``bookshelf``:

 ``bookshelf['access_key_id']``
   The access key identifier.
 This may point at an external storage location, such as Amazon EC2.
 See :ref:`external_bookshelf_settings` for more information on configuring external bookshelf.
-Default value: **generated**
+Default value: **generated**.
+As of Chef server 12.14, this is no longer the preferred command.

-  Please use the :ref:`ctl_chef_server_secrets_management` commands instead: ``chef-server-ctl set-secret bookshelf access_key_id``.
+  Please use ``chef-server-ctl set-secret bookshelf access_key_id`` from the :ref:`ctl_chef_server_secrets_management` commands.

 ``bookshelf['data_dir']``
    The directory in which on-disk data is stored.
 The default value is the recommended value.
 Default value: ``/var/opt/opscode/bookshelf/data``.